quil-lang/quil/rfcs/analog/spec_changes.md

 SetScale :: SET-SCALE Frame Expression
 ```

-Each frame has a scale which is tracked throughout the program.
+Each frame has a real scale which is tracked throughout the program.
 Initially the
 scale starts out as 1.

 Example: